 - Salt to taste

-- Add 1 tsp cooking oil in a pan and roast peanuts for few minutes on low flame and keep them aside.
+Add 1 tsp cooking oil in a pan and roast peanuts, curry leaves for few minutes on low flame.

-- Now add 1 tsp of oil and roast some cashews in the same frying pan and roast till they turn light golden brown and keep it aside.
-Roast raisins in same pan till it puffs up.
+Now add some cashews, raisins, roasted gram in the same frying pan and roast till cashews turn light golden brown and keep it aside.

-- Now add roasted gram, peanuts, cashews, raisins, fried flattened rice, salt and mix well.
+Now add deep fried flattened rice, salt and mix well.
 Remove from the flame.